-Hence, it’s important that you prepare for a few common interview questions that interviewers often ask well in advance.
+Hence, it’s important that you prepare for a few common interview questions well in advance.

 If you liked reading this blog, let me know in the comments.
 Also, please share it on Facebook, Twitter, or wherever you can so that others can enjoy it just like you did 🙂